 Four of Eudoxus’ most famous discoveries were the volume of a cone, extension of arithmetic to the irrationals, summing formula for geometric series, and viewing π as the limit of polygonal perimeters.
 None of these seems difficult today, but it does seem remarkable that they were all first achieved by the same man, due to his access to Vedas.
 As seen in most of the sutras in Vedas, where Sun and Moon were quoted as eyes of Lord Krishna.
 And how important it is for Sun and Moon to exist for the existence of human race is explained in detailed manner.
 Following the same principle, Eudoxus was too much impressed with the natural gifts of Lord Krishna given to mankind and he has been quoted as saying “Willingly would I burn to death like Phaeton, were this the price for reaching the sun and learning its shape, its size and its substance.”

-Long before Eudoxus’ – In the valley of the Indus River of India, the world’s oldest civilization had developed its own system of mathematics.
+Long before Eudoxus’ – In the valley of the Indus River of Bharat (India), the world’s oldest civilization developed its own system of mathematics.
 The Vedic Shulba Sutras (fifth to eighth century B.C.E.), meaning “codes of the rope,” show that the earliest geometrical and mathematical investigations among the Indians arose from certain requirements of their religious rituals.
 When the poetic vision of the Vedic seers was externalized in symbols, rituals requiring altars and precise measurement became manifest, providing a means to the attainment of the unmanifest world of consciousness.
 “Shulba Sutras” is the name given to those portions or supplements of the Kalpasutras, which deal with the measurement and construction of the different altars or arenas for religious rites.
 The word Shulba refers to the ropes used to make these measurements.

 Shulbha Sutra Copied by Thief Pythogoras